rolling-scopes-school/epam-short-track/core-js-ts/tasks/ts-auto-complete-trie/README.md

 - Prettier must be correctly set up with two scripts in `package.json`:
     - `format` for auto-formatting
     - `ci:format` for checking formatting issues
-- ESLint must be configured with the Airbnb style guide.
+- ESLint must be configured with the `strict` rule enabled for TypeScript.
     - A `lint` script in `package.json` should run ESLint checks.

 You can use the settings from https://github.com/PoMaKoM/prettier-demo and watch the video https://youtu.be/OLKZBiqD4iU to better understand Prettier settings.